Shearing Process Explained: A Beginner’s Guide to Steel Cutting

 Frequently Asked Questions

-Ans: Shearing is a cutting method that uses opposing blades to create a clean, straight cut without producing chips or heat.
+A. Cutting is the umbrella term for any metal-separation process.
+Shearing is a specific cutting method that uses opposing blades to create a clean, straight cut without producing chips or heat, which means no material lost to kerf.

-Ans: Yes, it depends on the machine’s capacity as to how thick material can be sheared with it.
-For thicker metals, you must use hydraulic shears.
+A. Yes, it depends on the machine’s capacity as to how thick a material can be sheared with it.
+For thicker metals, you must use hydraulic shears — or switch to sawing.